muaz-khan/WebRTC-Experiment/RecordRTC/README.md

 ...still investigating the actual issue of failure with `mono` audio.

 =

-We need a stream merger like ffmpeg/avconv to merge audio/video files in MKV/AVI/etc. on the server end.
-A few developers already implemented such thing in PHP.
-A demo coming soon.

 Media Stream Recording API (MediaRecorder object) is being implemented by both Firefox and Chrome.
 RecordRTC is also using MediaRecorder API for Firefox (nightly).